To the page content

 Why a smart metering system for electricity is necessary

-The German Bundestag and Bundesrat revised the law for the reboot of the digitalisation of the energy transition (GNDEW), adopted in May 2023.
-In this context, the Metering Point Operation Act (MsbG) was simplified to accelerate the installation and operation of smart metering systems.
-The goal is to equip all consumers with modern or smart electricity meters by 2032.
+The German Bundestag and Bundesrat have revised the Act to Restart the Digitalisation of the Energy Transition (GNDEW), which was passed in May 2023.
+As part of this, the Metering Point Operation Act (MsbG)was simplified in order to accelerate the installation and operation of smart metering systems.
+The aim is to equip all consumers with modern or smart electricity meters by 2032.

 Mandatory installation of smart metering systems